-That the Chicago Board of Education (the Board) rescind Board Report 18-0627-PO3, and adopt new Policy on the Reporting of Child Abuse, Neglect and Inappropriate Relations Between Adults and Students.
-The policy was posted for public comment from April 22, 2022 to May 23, 2022.
+That the Chicago Board of Education (the Board) amend Board Report 22-0622-PO2 Policy on the Reporting of Child Abuse, Neglect and Inappropriate Relations Between Adults and Students.

-PURPOSE: The Board is committed to providing a comprehensive framework for reporting the suspected cases of child abuse and neglect by school personnel and others responsible for the welfare of children.
-This policy sets forth clear expectations that all employees must protect students by reporting any interactions or behaviors which suggest that an adult has or had an inappropriately intimate relationship with a child or may be grooming a child, even if the employee does not have reasonable suspicion that sexual misconduct is occurring or has occurred; and requires mandated reporters to immediately call the Department of Children and Family Services (DCFS) Hotline when they have reasonable suspicion of any type of child abuse or neglect.
+PURPOSE: The Board is committed to the safety and wellbeing of students and ensuring staff are informed of standards for professional behavior and the requirement that staff reporting the suspected cases of child abuse and neglect by school personnel and others responsible for the welfare of children.
+This policy sets forth clear expectations that all employees must protect students by reporting any interactions or behaviors which suggest that an adult has or had an inappropriately intimate relationship with a child or may be grooming a child, even if the employee does not have reasonable suspicion that sexual misconduct is occurring or has occurred; requires reporting of any suspicions or witnessing of abuse of a child and requires mandated reporters to immediately call the Department of Children and Family Services (DCFS) Hotline when they have reasonable suspicion of any type of child abuse or neglect.
 Chicago Public Schools (CPS) employs dedicated and professional staff members who provide students with a safe and supportive learning environment.
 The District encourages healthy relationships between students and school staff and administrators to promote student achievement and success.
 This Policy defines appropriate and reasonable boundaries for staff members and students to (1) protect students from sexual misconduct and abuse, and (2) to protect staff members from misunderstandings and false accusations.